inventwo/ioBroker.autodarts/README.md

 When configured, changes on either side (adapter state or external state) are synchronized bidirectionally so you can both control the board from ioBroker and react on board events.

+### Tab: HELP & FAQ

+In **HELP & FAQ** you will find general information and help about the adapter and its configuration.

 ## Privacy & Data Handling